-The 2017 winner of the 2017 e-Learning Excellence Awards was the initiative Transforming Professional Learning with Mobile Technologies by Kevin Burden, University of Hull, UK, Matthew Kearney and Sandy Schuck, University of Technology Sydney, Australia.
-You can read their case history and the other finalist in the 2017 Anthology of Case Histories, available from www.academic-bookshop.com
+The winner of the 2017 e-Learning Excellence Awards was the initiative Transforming Professional Learning with Mobile Technologies by Kevin Burden, University of Hull, UK, Matthew Kearney and Sandy Schuck, University of Technology Sydney, Australia.
+You can read her case history and the other finalists in the 2017 Anthology of Case Histories, available from www.academic-bookshop.com

-To enter the competition this year we ask you in the first instance to submit an abstract of 300 describing your initiative.
+To enter the competition this year we ask you in the first instance to submit an abstract of 300 words describing your initiative.
 If your proposal is suitable you will be invited to submit a full case history of no more than 3000 words which will be considered as an entry to the competition.
 A panel of international adjudicators will evaluate the case histories.

 When preparing your abstract, keep in mind that full case histories will be structured around the following headings: